Ryan Fitzpatrick: Houston Texans

 On March 18, 2014, Fitzpatrick signed a two-year contract with the Houston Texans.
-He was named the Texans' starting quarterback by new head coach Bill O'Brien on June 17, but was demoted to second on the Texans' depth chart on November 5, 2014, being replaced by Ryan Mallett.
+He was named the Texans' starting quarterback by new head coach Bill O'Brien on June 17, but was demoted to second on the Texans' depth chart on November 5, being replaced by Ryan Mallett.

 On November 23, 2014, Mallett tore his pectoral muscle and Fitzpatrick was renamed the starter.
-During a Week 13 45–21 victory over the Tennessee Titans in Week 13, Fitzpatrick threw for a franchise-record six touchdowns and 358 yards with no interceptions and a 147.5 passer rating.
+During a Week 13 45–21 victory over the Tennessee Titans, Fitzpatrick threw for 358 yards and a franchise-record six touchdowns and 358 yards for a 147.5 passer rating.
 He earned AFC Offensive Player of the Week honors for his performance against the Titans.

-During the second quarter of a Week 13 17–10 loss to the Indianapolis Colts, Fitzpatrick scrambled for a two-yard gain, was tripped up, and ended up with a fractured left tibia, ending his season.
+Two weeks later against the Indianapolis Colts, Fitzpatrick scrambled for a two-yard gain in the second quarter, was tripped up, and left the eventual 17–10 loss with a fractured left tibia, ending his season.
 Fitzpatrick was replaced by rookie Tom Savage, who also received a minor injury.

-Fitzpatrick finished the season with 2,483 passing yards, 17 touchdowns, and eight interceptions for a then career-high 95.3 passer rating to go along with 50 carries for 184 yards and two touchdowns and a 6–6 record as the starting quarterback for the Texans.
+Fitzpatrick finished 2014 the season with 2,483 passing yards, 17 touchdowns, and eight interceptions for a then career-high 95.3 passer rating to go along with 50 carries for 184 yards and two touchdowns and a 6–6 record as the starting quarterback for the Texans.